The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

-Another personal finance blogger struggles with a popular trend.
-ESI Money poses a question: Is Travel Hacking Worth It?
+ESI Money poses a question: Are Travel Reward Bonuses Worth It?
 The comments are full of great insight.
 My short answer, by the way, is Yes.
 We just booked $3,000 worth of tickets for $360 in fees.

 Speaking of travel, some people hop on big cruise ships to sail the Caribbean.
 Others, like Michelle of Making Sense of Cents, charter a small sailboat to visit the islands more intimately.
 Our 10-Day Sailing Charter Around The British Virgin Islands.

 Freedom to travel more is one reason I long to retire early.
 A Canadian physician @ Table for One asks (and answers for herself), Why Are You Thinking About Retiring So Early?

 Some dude named Ben retired early, and a couple of my friends chose to highlight him this last week.

 - The Wealthy Doc reports: Early FIRE Blogger Retired at age 42.

 - My Money Wizard promises: These Three Famous Early Retirees Will Surprise You.

 Another dude named Mr. 1500 retired early.
 He chose to highlight himself this last week.
 In a guest post @ Budgets are Sexy with a Kubrickesque title, he describes How I Learned to Stop Worrying About Money and Quit My Job.